-4. Familiarize themselves with the policies and procedures of host institutions for their clinical or field work placements and to act in accordance with those guidelines.
-(Students should refer to the relevant policies of the specific institution and/or consult with clinical preceptors or supervisors).

-5. Dress appropriately for the professional context and institutional setting, whether in a campus, community, or clinical setting.
+- 4. Familiarize themselves with the policies and procedures of host institutions for their clinical or field work placements and to act in accordance with those guidelines.
+(Students should refer to the relevant policies of the specific institution and/or consult with clinical preceptors or supervisors). - 5.
+Dress appropriately for the professional context and institutional setting, whether in a campus, community, or clinical setting.
 Usually this means "business casual" attire unless the clinical facility or fieldwork setting, or a specific event requires alternate attire.
 Nametags may be required or recommended in many settings.
-When in doubt, students should consult with their clinical instructor, site supervisor, or faculty member about specific dress code expectations or requirements at a particular facility or for a specific event.

-6. Deliver safe, competent care and related services, all of which underscore expectations for professional practice.
+When in doubt, students should consult with their clinical instructor, site supervisor, or faculty member about specific dress code expectations or requirements at a particular facility or for a specific event. - 6.
+Deliver safe, competent care and related services, all of which underscore expectations for professional practice.
 Specific standards of physical, social, and emotional safety are often defined within courses and clinical teaching sites.
 Accordingly, students need to demonstrate behaviors that uphold these standards.
 Failure to do may result in a referral for academic advising and/or a referral to the Student Development Committee.
 (See III.C).

-F: VIOLATIONS OF PROFESSIONAL BEHAVIOR STANDARDS:
+F. VIOLATIONS OF PROFESSIONAL BEHAVIOR STANDARDS

-Improper, unethical, or unprofessional conduct may result in a referral to the Student Development Committee for review and recommendations.
+Improper, unethical, or unprofessional conduct may result in a professional behavior referral to the Student Development Committee for review and recommendations.
 (This policy does not supplant the University Judicial Process, including the determination of other conduct issues, as described in the UNE Student Handbook.)
-Depending on circumstances, a confirmed violation of professional behavior standards may result in (a) remediation prior to progressing further in the program, (b) receiving a failing grade in a course, or (c) dismissal from the program.
-In all cases, students will receive written notice regarding the nature of the professional behavior violation, its consequences, and any stipulated conditions for continuation in the program.
-All documentation related to professional behavior and/or conduct violations will become part of the student's permanent record.
+Depending on degree of the violation and the circumstances, a confirmed violation of professional behavior standards may result in violation, its consequences, and any stipulated conditions for continuation in the program.